The Moses Firm

 Ken Shigley of Johnson & Ward is an Atlanta-based attorney with 74 years of experience handling burn injury, personal injury, and wrongful death matters.

-Atlanta is one of the largest metropolitan areas in the southeastern United States, home to a diverse industrial base, a dense network of highways, a major international airport, and a rapidly expanding construction sector.
-These characteristics make Atlanta a city where burn injuries occur with troubling regularity — on job sites, in residential fires, in motor vehicle accidents, and in incidents involving defective consumer products.
-If you or a family member has suffered a burn injury in Atlanta or anywhere in the greater metro area, understanding your medical options and your legal rights under Georgia law is an essential first step.
+Atlanta is one of the largest metropolitan areas in the southeastern United States, home to a diverse industrial base, a dense network of highways, a major international airport, and an expanding construction sector.
+These characteristics make Atlanta a city where burn injuries occur with troubling regularity: on job sites, in residential fires, in motor vehicle accidents, and in incidents involving defective consumer products.
+If you or a family member has suffered a burn injury in Atlanta or anywhere in the greater metro area, understanding your medical options and finding the right legal counsel is an essential first step.

-This directory page is designed to give you factual, locally grounded information about burn injury claims in Georgia, the medical facilities that treat serious burns in the Atlanta area, and how to find and evaluate attorneys who handle these cases.
-Nothing on this page constitutes legal advice, and outcomes in any individual case depend on facts that only a licensed attorney can assess.
+This directory page is designed to give you factual, locally grounded information about the medical facilities that treat serious burns in the Atlanta area, the Georgia statutes most often cited in burn injury matters, and how to find and evaluate attorneys who handle these cases.
+Nothing on this page constitutes legal advice, and outcomes in any individual case depend on facts that only a licensed Georgia attorney can assess.

-Atlanta is fortunate to have access to several serious-burn treatment facilities.
-The most prominent is the Joseph M. Still Burn Center at Doctors Hospital, located in Augusta, Georgia — approximately two hours east of Atlanta — which is one of the largest burn centers in the United States and a frequent destination for patients with severe injuries requiring specialized care.
+Atlanta has access to several serious-burn treatment facilities.
+The most prominent is the Joseph M. Still Burn Center at Doctors Hospital, located in Augusta, Georgia (approximately two hours east of Atlanta), which is one of the largest burn centers in the United States and a frequent destination for patients with severe injuries requiring specialized care.
 Within the immediate Atlanta metro area, Grady Memorial Hospital operates a well-known burn unit and serves as a regional Level I Trauma Center.
 Grady's burn program treats hundreds of patients annually and is affiliated with Emory University School of Medicine, giving it access to academic medical expertise alongside clinical care.
 Children's Healthcare of Atlanta, which operates multiple campuses including Scottish Rite and Egleston, provides pediatric burn care for children who have suffered scalding injuries, contact burns, or other thermal trauma.
 Patients with the most complex injuries may also be referred to the Shriners Children's Hospital system, which has a location in Greenville, South Carolina, within reasonable transport distance from Atlanta, and specializes in pediatric burn reconstruction and rehabilitation at no cost to the patient's family.

 Receiving prompt, specialized medical care is critical not only for recovery but also for the legal documentation of your injuries.
 Medical records from a recognized burn center establish the nature, severity, and cause of the burn, and they form a foundational part of any personal injury or workers' compensation claim.